ROTehc/docs/source/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ROTehc IoT greenhouse gases monitoring documentation
+ROTehc docs
 =====================================================

 .. image:: _static/banner.png

+Welcome to the documentation of the ROTehc IoT project for the oneM2M Hackathon organized by ETSI in Malaga!

 .. toctree::
    :maxdepth: 2